Telugu literature: Subject matter

 More popular works of Telugu literature are characterized by their descriptions of traditional Hindu knowledge systems such as Vedic astrology, the Arthashastra, grammar, moral aphorisms, and bhakti (devotional psalms) to deities within the Hindu pantheon.
+Telugu folk literature includes ballads and caste myths.

 Early Telugu literature is predominantly religious.
 Poets and scholars drew most of their material from epics, such as the Ramayana, the Mahabharata, the Bhagavata and the Purāṇas, which they also translated.
 Religious literature consisted of biographies of the founders of religious traditions, their teachings, sāra, as well as commentaries, bhashya.

 From the sixteenth century onwards, rarely known episodes from the Purāṇas would form the basis for the tradition of Telugu-language kavya (poetry).
 Literary works, drawn from episodes of the Purāṇas under the name Akhyana or Khanda, became popular along with depictions of the fortune of a single hero under the title of Charitra, Vijaya, Vilasa and Abhyudaya.
 In the eighteenth century, marriages of heroes under the title Parinaya, Kalyana and Vivāha became popular.